Twins: double the fun, double the cuteness, double the cuddles!

 - Sleep coach early.
 Now, take this with a grain of salt; if sleep is going okay for you, then don’t feel pushed into sleep coaching before you’re ready.
 All families have to work on sleep at their own paces.
 However, in our experience, sleep problems with twins aren’t merely twice as hard as sleep problems with a singleton; no, they’re about 15 times as hard.
 Getting up with TWO babies at night, and managing short (or missed) naps with TWO tiny little ones is exponentially more exhausting than doing that with just one child.
 And that’s why many parents of twins decide that, for their own mental and physical health, they have to sleep train ASAP.

 Need more twin sleep help?
-Check out these Members Area resources:
+Check out these premium Members Area resources:

 - Scheduling and sleep coaching twins & multiples (member-only tele-seminar)